MingkunLishigure/SiCL/README.md

 sh run_code.sh
 ```

-📚We will release the model weight soon!
+🚀We will release the model weight soon!